jadedagher/Sentimental_recommendation_AMZN_Product/README.md

 Here is a results-curve to compare with UBCF and random methods.
 ![all_curves](https://github.com/jadedagher/sentimental_recommendation_AMZN_Product/blob/master/img/all_curves.png?raw=true)

-For this dataset, the UBCF method is better than the IBCF one until 100 recommendations.
+For this dataset, UBCF method performances is better than the IBCF one until 100 recommendations.
 After 100 recommendations, the precision/recall are the same for the UBCF, IBCF and random method.

 ## 8. References